WhiteBlackGoose/dotfiles/README.md

 To get my setup of nvim:

+> **Note**
-❄️  - means it's already part of my NixOS setup, so if you're installing it, you don't need to install this package yourself.
+> ❄️  - means it's already part of my NixOS setup, so if you're installing it, you don't need to install this package yourself.

 - ❄️ Get `neovim-goose` (my fork)
   - Get `vim-plug`